Housing SLC

 Goals & Metrics

-1. Make progress toward closing the housing gap of 5,500 units of deeply affordable housing and increase the supply of housing at all levels of affordability while reducing overall water use and improving air quality.
+1. Make progress toward closing the housing gap of 5,500 units of deeply affordable housing and increase the supply of housing at all levels of affordability.

 2. Increase housing stability throughout the city.

-- Increase programs that provide stability in housing to at least 10,000 low-income individuals annually through housing stability programs funded by the City.
+• Assist 10,000 low-income individuals annually through programs funded to increase housing stability by the City.

-3. Increase opportunities for homeownership and other wealth and equity building opportunities for low to moderate income households.
+3. Increase opportunities for homeownership and other wealth and equity building opportunities.

-- Provide affordable homeownership and wealth and equity building opportunities to 1,000 low-income households.
+• Provide affordable homeownership and wealth and equity building opportunities to a minimum of 1,000 low-income households.

 Background Information

-Housing SLC will set goals and a plan of action for making housing in Salt Lake City more available to people of all incomes.
-Housing SLC will explore policies, land use practices, resources, and funding that can help make housing in our city better, safer, and more affordable.
-This website is where you can find everything about the new plan, as well as learn more about housing and find ways to get involved.
+Housing SLC sets goals and a plan of action for making housing in Salt Lake City more available and attainable to people of all incomes.
+Housing SLC lays out policies, land use practices, resources, and funding that can help housing in our communities be more affordable, more accessible, and better reflective of our needs.

 What is a housing plan?